andywdahl/rgwas/README.md

 mean(abs(rhomat1[upper.tri(rhomat1)])) # larger
 mean(abs(rhomat2[upper.tri(rhomat2)])) # also larger
 ```
-Note that I added a mean subtype effect
+Note that I added a mean subtype effect, which (a) is usually realistic and (b) makes subtyping dramatically easier.

 To make binary traits, I'll just threshold some columns of `Y0`, implicitly treating them as liabilities:
 ```R